Category Archives: German Royals

 Ludwig became Grand Duke upon his nephew’s death on December 8, 1818.
 He worked to promote the development of the country, as well as to strengthen the military forces.
 He also established several universities and churches.

 Ludwig never married, but he did have several illegitimate children.
 He had a long relationship with Katharina Werner – an actress and dancer nearly 35 years younger than him.
 They met in 1816 when Katharina was just sixteen and Ludwig nearly 51.
 This relationship resulted in three children – Luise (1817), Ludwig Wilhelm August (1820), and Luise Katharina (1825).
-In 1827, Ludwig created Katharina Countess of Langenstein and Gondelsheim, and there were rumors that the two had married morganatically, but no proof of this exists.
+In 1827, Ludwig created Katharina Countess of Langenstein and Gondelsheim, and there were rumors that the two had married morganatically, but no proof exists.
 Their youngest daughter married the Swedish Count Carl Douglas in 1848, and their son founded the Baden line of Douglas-Langenstein (named when he took Langenstein Castle as his main residence in the early 1900s).

 Ludwig I, Grand Duke of Baden.source: Wikipedia